-Global rough-diamond trading grew last year amid an increase in average prices, according to data the Kimberley Process (KP) released Tuesday.
+Global rough-diamond trading grew last year amid an increase in average prices, according to data from the Kimberley Process (KP).

 Worldwide rough imports jumped 15% by value to $48.56 billion in 2016, while import volume increased 11% to 380.8 million carats, the figures showed.
 Exports increased 13% to $47.93 billion, while the volume of these shipments expanded 9% to 382.1 million carats.